 How to create a scatter plot

 Notice the diagonal black line.
-This line helps you to identify the correlation of the two categories (purchasing power and internet speed).
+This line helps you to identify the correlation of the two categories (GDP per capita and life expectancy).
 It is called the trend line.
 The line is determined by the arrangement of the dots.
 This line has two properties: direction and strength.

 - If the dots are scattered all over the place, not showing a scheme, and if most parts of the coordinate grid are vacant, don't use a trend line.
 There simply might be no correlation!

 Don't forget to tell your readers how to read a scatter plot!
-Be award that correlations and specifically causation are often confused.
+And remember not to confuse correlation with causation, no matter how strong your trend line appears to be.
 There are numerous examples where wrong conclusions have been drawn.

 - One header row containing labels